Learn To Skate USA (Group Lessons)

-The Ohio University's Bird Arena is proud to host a U.S. Figure Skating Basic Skills Program.
-The program teaches the fundamentals of ice skating and pre-hockey.
+The Ohio University's Bird Arena is proud to host a U.S. Figure Skating Associations's Learn To Skate USA Program.
+The program teaches the fundamentals of ice skating.
 Skaters age 3 through adulthood learn basic elements such as stopping to more advanced elements such as jumps and spins.
 The Basic Skills program is designed to be fun, challenging, and rewarding.

 To have fun!

 The skating instructors divide participants by skill level into groups of 8-10 people to ensure quality instruction.
-Lessons are thirty minutes weekly for a predetermined number of weeks, and are available on Wednesdays and Saturdays.
-As part of the group lesson program, skaters are registered as a United States Figure Skating member and provided a Learn to Skate pass for access to EVERY recreational skate (this does not include skate rental).
-Passes must be presented at the skate rental counter.
+As part of the group lesson program, skaters are registered as a United States Figure Skating Basic Skills member and provided a Learn to Skate pass for access to EVERY recreational skate (this does not include skate rental).
+Passes must be presented at the skate rental counter during recreational skates.

-At the end of the quarter, skater's skills are reviewed by an instructor.
-Skaters who have mastered the skills receive a patch and advance to the next level.
+At the end of the session, skater's skills are reviewed by an instructor.
+Skaters who have mastered the skills receive advance to the next level.
 Skaters who have improved through the season but are not ready for the next level yet will receive a certificate explaining what skills need to be polished before advancing.
 Instructors teach the skills, but it is up to the skater to practice and master each skill.

 Bird Arena offers hockey and figure skates for rental.
 Instructors are available at the beginning and end of each session to assist with proper fitting of the skates.
-A quarterly or daily rental fee can be added to your registration fee for group or private lessons if you chose to use Bird Arena skates.
+A rental fee can be added to your registration fee each session for group lessons if you chose to use Bird Arena skates.

 The Snowplow Sam levels are designed to help the preschool age skater develop the primary coordination and strength needed for skating.
 Elements included in the level are falling correctly, standing up, stopping, skating forward and the ever favorite swizzles.
 Helmets are strongly recommended for all new skaters.

-Basics 1-8 begin to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges, and crossovers.
-Levels 4-8 begin to incorporate jumps and spins.
-After working through the 8 skill levels, skaters have a basic knowledge of skating and can advance to more detailed private instruction or hockey programs if they wish.
-Private lessons are also available for those still working through the Basics.
+Basics 1-6 begins to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges and crossovers.
+After working through the 6 skill levels, skaters have a basic knowledge of skating and can advance to more detailed private instruction through Pre-Freeskate and Freeskate or hockey programs if they wish.
+Private lessons are also available for in any level.

 The Bird Arena group lesson instructors are from skating programs all around the country with different levels of experience in skating and instructing.
 Each instructor brings a different style of teaching to the program and has attended clinics to expand their knowledge of latest and most innovative teaching techniques.
-All instructors are affiliated with the United States Figure Skating Association as well at the Professional Skaters Association if they teach private lessons.
+All instructors are United States Figure Skating Association members and registered coaches.
 They are committed to the development and advancement of the skaters.
-Please pick up the instructor brochure on the Learn to Skate bulletin board near the concession stand for more information about each instructor.

 There are a wide variety of skates in today's market.
 Skaters need to find skates that best suit them, either hockey or figure skates.
 To prevent injury to the skater's ankles or feet, skates must be stiff at the ankles to have support and fit properly.
 Bird Arena offers rental skates, hockey and figure, which fit these criteria.
 Instructors are available at the beginning and end of each session to help in finding the right pair and fit.
-A quarterly or daily skate rental fee can be added to the registration fee for group or private lessons.
+A skate rental fee can be added to your session for group lessons, if needed.

 PREPARATION FOR GROUP LESSONS